 Charles E. Duross, James M. Koukios, and Amanda Aikman

-FCPA + Anti-Corruption, Public Companies Counseling + Compliance, and Investigations + White Collar Defense
+FCPA + Global Anti-Corruption, Public Companies Counseling + Compliance, and Investigations + White Collar Defense

 On November 29, 2017, Deputy Attorney General Rod Rosenstein announced a new “FCPA Corporate Enforcement Policy” (“Policy”) that extends and revises the FCPA Pilot Program.
 In his announcement, DAG Rosenstein explained that the Policy would be incorporated into the United States Attorneys’ Manual (USAM), an internal DOJ document that sets forth policies and guidance for federal prosecutors.
 To a large extent, the Policy replicates elements of the FCPA Pilot Program but with some modifications.
 Most notably, the Policy newly provides that when a company voluntarily self-discloses, fully cooperates, and timely and appropriately remediates, all in accordance with specified standards set forth in the Policy, there is a “presumption that the company will receive a declination” absent aggravating circumstances relating to the seriousness of the offense or the nature of the offender, including criminal recidivism.
 Also of note, the Policy enshrines in the USAM “declinations with disgorgements,” which we believe was the most significant change created by the Pilot Program.